hsf-training/hsf-training-matplotlib/_episodes/01-introduction.md

 plt.yticks(ticks=[1,2,5,6,7],labels = ["One",2,"Five","Then sixth","The Last"])
 ```
 Will show each of the specified labels in the locations as specified by `ticks`
-- `size`: This argument controls the fontsize of the tick labels.
+- `size`: This argument accepts integer values to controls the fontsize of the tick labels.

 ## Linestyles and markers